 Revenue is the money collected by governments.
-Without revenue, governments cannot provide services we expect.
-Revenue decisions, then, often come down to how much leaders want to spend on government services and how much residents are willing to pay.
+Without revenue, governments cannot provide the services we expect.
+Revenue decisions often come down to how much leaders want to spend on government services and how much residents are willing to pay.
 If they can agree on those most basic questions, they still must address other revenue issues, like who should pay for services and on what basis.

 This section includes several important conclusions about Oklahoma government revenues.

-- State government collected nearly $19 billion from all revenue sources in 2008, while local governments collected over $12 billion.
+- State government collected over $26 billion from all revenue sources in 2013, while local governments collected nearly $14 billion.

-- Taxes are the largest source of revenue–$8 billion for the state in 2008 and $4 billion for local governments–but they still make up less than half of all government revenue.
+- Taxes are the largest source of revenue–$8.9 billion for the state in 2013 and $4.6 billion for local governments–but they still make up less than half of all government revenue.
 Federal funds, user charges, utilities, and insurance trust revenues make important contributions to funding government services.

 - Oklahoma’s revenue system is very centralized.
 State government collects a higher percentage of taxes and of all revenues than the average state.

 - Sales taxes are the largest tax source for Oklahoma governments, followed by the individual income tax.
-Together these account for more than one-half of Oklahoma tax revenue.
+Together these account for two-thirds of Oklahoma tax revenue.
 Over the last two decades we have become more dependent on these two taxes.

-- In 2008 Oklahomans paid $992 less in taxes per person than the national average.
+- In 2013 Oklahomans paid 24 percent, or $1,110 less in state and local taxes per person than the national average.
 Most individual taxes are below average as well.
 Property taxes are among the lowest in the nation.

-- Oklahoma taxes have been consistent at about $10 for every $100 earned for the past two decades.
-In the same time period, however, the national average has grown, so Oklahoma’s taxes have become comparatively lower than other states.
+- Since the 1990s, the state and local taxes that Oklahomans pay as a share of total personal income has been on a consistently downward trend.
+In the same time period, however, the national average has remained stable, so Oklahoma’s taxes have become comparatively lower than other states.

-- Oklahoma collects less per person than the national average from all revenue sources except federal funds, where we are near the average.
+- Oklahoma collects less per person than the national average from all revenue sources except sales taxes and federal funds, where we are above the average.

 - User charge collections help pay for services that benefit some citizens and businesses more than others.
 Higher education tuition, charges by state and local hospitals, and local charges for sewerage and solid waste are the largest sources.